samfrizzell/samfrizzell.github.io/_posts/2022-04-20-extensive-intensive-reading.md

 ---
 layout:     post
 title:      What Are Extensive Reading and Intensive Reading?
 date:       2022-4-20
-tags:   language-learning
+category:   language-learning
 ---

 If you've spent much time in online language learning spaces, you've probably heard the terms _extensive reading_ and _intensive reading_.
 What do these terms mean, and how should they be used for self-study?